svmiller/svmiller.github.io/_posts/2020-04-13-summarizing-ordinal-models-with-simulation-multivariate-normal.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 This is a simple add-on to my previous post on [how to make the most of your regression model](http://svmiller.com/blog/2020/04/post-estimation-simulation-trump-vote-midwest/).
-Therein, part of that post, largely targeted to [my grad-level methods class](http://post8000.svmiller.com/), talked about extracting quantities of interest from the regression model through simulation.
-Therein, I mention a pseudo-Bayesian (or "informal Bayesian", per [Gelman and Hill's (2007, Chp.
+Part of that post, largely targeted to [my grad-level methods class](http://post8000.svmiller.com/), talked about extracting quantities of interest from the regression model through simulation.
+I mention a pseudo-Bayesian (or "informal Bayesian", per [Gelman and Hill's (2007, Chp.
 7) language](http://www.stat.columbia.edu/~gelman/arm/)) approach that leans on the multivariate normal distribution.
 Subject to approximate regularity conditions and sample size, the conditional distribution of a quantity of interest, given the observed data, can be approximated with a multivariate normal distribution with parameters derived from the regression model.
 These are the betas from the regression model with a variance provided by the variance-covariance matrix.
 This is a clever approach, even as the pseudo-Bayesian aspect of it is that there is no prior distribution on the model parameters even as prior distributions are sine qua non features of Bayesian analysis.
 Instead, this approach sweeps the importance of prior assumptions under the rug because the dependence of the posterior distribution on prior assumptions disappears with large enough posterior samples.
 Typically, 1,000 simulations are enough to do the trick.

 This approach is well supported for two types of models: 1) linear models and 2) generalized linear models with binary dependent variables.
 Those are at least the applications with which I'm most familiar and it's where I've seen this approach done the most.
 It's also where I've done it the most myself.
 I haven't seen it as often with ordinal models.
 To be clear, [the `sim()` function in the `arm` package](https://github.com/cran/arm/blob/master/R/sim.R) offers support for `polr()` function in the `MASS` package.
 However, there is no functionality for ordinal models estimated from the `ordinal` package.
-This is unfortunate because the ordinal package has the fullest suite of ordinal models and has great support for all sorts of mixed model extensions.
-Compounding matters, however, is the absence of intuitive prediction functions for those mixed models.
+This is unfortunate because the ordinal package has the most comprehensive suite of ordinal models and has great support for all sorts of mixed model extensions.
+Compounding matters, however, is the absence of intuitive prediction functions for those mixed ordinal models in the `ordinal` package.

 I think what I offer here is a reasonable workaround for these limitations while still hewing to how Gelman and Hill (2007) talk about model simulation.
 I offer this with three caveats.
 First, I really need to think of a wrapper function for this that can account for the varying levels in the dependent variable.
 Everything here is hand-coded.
 Second, I'm going to focus on just simulations of the fixed effects parameters.
 I think this is reasonable since most quantities of interest a reviewer will want to see in my field (political science) will care just about the fixed effects.
 Third, and related to the second point, more complicated simulations and predictions including things like random slopes in addition to varying levels of the random effect are probably better done with a fully Bayesian approach. `tidybayes` and `brms` offer great support for these approaches.